 These 103 charging ports will be installed at 25 sites, including state parks, museums, aquariums, government office buildings, universities, and community colleges.
 In this program, 22 of the charging ports will be in historically under-resourced counties.
 Thirteen of those chargers will be used to charge state agency fleet vehicles and support Governor Cooper’s efforts under Executive Order No. 80 to transition the state motor fleet to zero-emission vehicles, while the remainder will be available for public use.

-In Phase 2 of the program, $1 million in Volkswagen funds are allocated to the Level 2 State Agency Program to install Level 2 electric vehicle charging infrastructure at state-maintained facilities and attractions.
+In the first round of program funding, $1 million in Volkswagen funds were allocated to the Level 2 State Agency Program to install Level 2 electric vehicle charging infrastructure at state-maintained facilities and attractions.

 Light Duty Zero Emission Vehicle Supply Equipment

 |Level 2 State Agency Program (round 2) - Open||$739,839|

 Round 2 Funding

 This second round of funding will have approximately $739,839 available for the Level 2 State Agency Program to install Level 2 electric vehicle charging infrastructure at state-maintained facilities and attractions.
 NC VW Phase 2 Level 2 State Agency Program Summary

 |PDF reference application available on program webpage||June 1, 2023|

 |Program RFP information session||June 15, 2023|

 |Information sessions will be online and registration is required.
 Dates and times will be posted below under the Level 2 State Agency Applicant Webinar section.|